-Economic Environment

-- 5.1 Introduction

-- 5.2 Objectives

-- 5.3 The World Economy An Overview

-- 5.4 Classification of Economies

-- 5.5 Consumption Patterns

-- 5.6 Balance of Payments
+Unit 5 Economic Environment Structure 5.1 Introduction 5.2 Objectives 5.3 The World Economy - An Overview 5.4 Classification of Economies 5.5 Consumption Patterns 5.6 Balance of Payments 5.7

-- 5.7 Economic Indicators
+Economic Indicators 5.8

-- 5.8 Summary

-- 5.9 Glossary

-- 5.10 Self-Assessment Test

-- 5.11 Suggested Readings / Reference Material

-- 5.12 Answers to Check Your Progress Questions

-In the previous unit we discussed on various issues related to political environment.
+Summary 5.9 Glossary 5.10 Self-Assessment Test 5.11 Suggested Readings / Reference Material 5.12 Answers to Check Your Progress Questions Introduction we discussed on various issues related to political environment.
 The political environment forms one of the most important facets of the business environment for any business today, since business is influenced by the political happenings within a country, and internationally.
 Governments are classified according to their political systems or their economic systems.
 They can also be classified on the basis of the number of political parties present -- two-party, multiparty, single-party, and dominated one-party.
 Political risk is one of the important aspects the multinational corporations have to consider in their expansion plans.
-The two important stages in the management of political risk -- identification and measurement were discussed.
+The two important stages in the management of political risk -identification and measurement were discussed.
 The relationship between host country and home country's governments will affect MNCs, either directly or indirectly.
 This unit provides an introduction to the economic environment.
+Economic environment refers to all those economic factors which have a bearing on the functioning of economic environment.
 Economic environment refers to all those economic factors which have a bearing on the functioning of a business.
-Business is dependent on the economic environment for procuring the required inputs and for selling the finished goods.
+Business is dependent on the economic environment for procuring the required inputs environment refers to all those economic factors which have a bearing on the functioning of a business.
+Business and for selling the finished goods.
 To be able to reach sound business decisions in a dynamic economy, managers need to have a clear understanding of economic interrelationships and their impact on business.